How To Replace Blown Wylex Standard rewirable fuse and Retrofit 1970s Bakelite Fuse Board with Modern MCBs

-I didn’t set out to become an expert in rewirable fuse boxes.
-I just wanted a cup of tea.
-The kettle wouldn’t boil, the microwave clock was off, and the office lights were dead.
-At first, I thought nothing of it.
-The dishwasher had just finished and I assumed I’d overloaded something or nudged a switch.
 It wasn’t until I clocked the silent kettle and the lack of power in the office that I realised the entire ground floor was out.
 No post from the street group, no lights flickering next door, just me, standing in the kitchen with a broken brew and a fuse box that hadn’t been updated since the 1970s.

-Living in a Victorian house often means embracing the quirks of yesteryear — high ceilings, wonky floors, and, in my case, a 1970s Wylex fuse box still clinging to the wall like a relic from a time when avocado bathrooms were all the rage.
+Living in a Victorian house often means embracing the quirks of yesteryear; high ceilings, wonky floors, and, in my case, a 1970s Wylex fuse box still clinging to the wall like a relic from a time when avocado bathrooms were all the rage.
 And today, during what I initially thought was a full-blown power cut, I discovered something a little more… enlightening.

 Spoiler: it was just me.
 The street carried on as normal while I stood in the hallway flicking switches like a confused DJ.
+Over the course of two hours – that’s how long it took me to take photos of my progress and ask my trusty agent “What’s the chances of frying my arm off with this silicone spray?” accidentally, and inadvertently, I created my own FAQ.

+To clarify, when the breaker is set to ‘on’ position, don’t yank out your fuse case.
 With your older Wylex rewirable fuse board, each fuse holder is live when the main switch is on.
 That means if you try to pull out a fuse while the power is on, you’re potentially exposing yourself to 230 volts of “surprise-you’re-dead” mains electricity.

 Here’s the safest way to check each fuse: